 Sometimes, you may want to find the Nth largest or smallest value in a range of cells in Excel.
 For example, you may want to find the second highest score, the third lowest price, or the fifth most frequent item.
 In this article, we will show you how to use Excel formulas to get the Nth largest or smallest value in a range of cells.
 We will also explain the basic theory behind these formulas and provide a detailed example with real data.

 For example, suppose we have a range of cells A1:A10 that contain some numbers.
-To get the second largest value in this range, we can use the formula =LARGE(A1:A10,2)
+To get the second largest value in this range, we can use the formula =LARGE(A1:A10,2).
+To get the third smallest value in this range, we can use the formula =SMALL(A1:A10,3).

 Procedures